Progressing Through Wesleyan

 - The Junior Year

 For many, the junior year is probably the least conflicted of the four years, as it is when students reap the dividends of decisions made in their sophomore year.
 Having finally declared their major, students have an academic home and the opportunity to devote themselves to their major course of study, be part of a cohort who share a love of the discipline, and become more involved in the workings of their departments or programs.
 As a result, many students begin to mature as scholars.
 This year also is the one when most students take advantage of Wesleyan’s study-abroad programs.
-Finally, this year is the one that offers a respite before the pressing demands of life after graduation begin to weigh heavily on their shoulders.
+Finally, this year is the one that offers a respite before the demands of life after graduation.
 While “what to do after I graduate” is a concern of many from even pre-college days, leaving the familiarity, security, and comfort of life at Wesleyan is not something with which juniors feel squarely confronted.

 Graduation and Major Requirements: